History to Shape History

 We’ll do our best to find a slot that works around your other commitments!

-• Meet professionals who studied history and are using what they learned to change the world.
+Meet professionals who studied history and are using what they learned to change the world.
+Discuss and ask tailored questions in exclusive event for a limited number of Fellows with a specific interest in the professional’s area of expertise.

 Leaf is supported by a wide range of experts, facilitators, and alumni to help support the growth of our Fellows.